austanss/skylight/README.md

 As defined by [dictionary.com](https://www.dictionary.com/browse/skylight#), a "skylight" is:
 > an opening in a roof or ceiling, fitted with glass, for admitting daylight.

-Skylight is an operating system that is uniquely modeled, and aims to have consistent, clean, thorough, transparent, and easy-to-read code, in order to help other developers understand its operation and general principles of operating systems with a more clear-cut exposition.
+*"Skylight is an operating system that is uniquely modeled, and aims to have consistent, clean, thorough, transparent, and easy-to-read code, in order to help other developers understand its operation and general principles of operating systems with a more clear-cut exposition."*

+Skylight really is just a big ball of mud that has reached critical mass.
+Further development is unsustainable.

 ### Compilation
 Skylight relies on Linux software to compile, therefore any build process must take place under native Linux, emulated Linux, or the Windows Subsystem for Linux.